- Parent Café

 Ready to be a Parent Ambassador?
 AMBASSADOR LINK

-"At Texas Tech, the difference is quite simple,” says Joyce Zachman, TTPA CEO.
-"Our goal is to provide personalized assistance to parents, information they need, resources they can use and support they can count on.
-Our Parent Ambassadors build meaningful relationships resulting in greater success for our students."
+"Our goal is to provide assistance to parents, information they need, resources they can use and support they can count on.
+Parent Ambassadors build meaningful relationships resulting in greater success for our students," Joyce Zachman, CEO.

-Research has shown that parental involvement is one of the best predictors for post-secondary educational aspirations and students give credit to their parents as supporters for college aspiration.
-As an Ambassador, you will become increasingly knowledgeable about TTU and be equipped with information and resources that will assist other PAs, incoming parents, and more importantly, your student!
+Research has shown that parental involvement is one of the best predictors for post-secondary educational aspirations and students give credit to their parents as supporters for college aspiration and success.

-In selecting ambassadors, we look for parents who are already volunteering, sharing their experiences with others, volunteering at events and otherwise supporting one another..
+In selecting ambassadors, we look for parents who are already volunteering, sharing their experiences with others, and otherwise supporting one another..
 We empower parents to experience success through their own efforts.
 Secondly, we look for parents in strategic areas - parents whose students are active in the Texas Tech community and who may already have good rapport with campus faculty and staff.
-Thirdly, we welcome parents who are representative of the diversity Texas Tech is reaching.
+Thirdly, we welcome parents who are representative of the diversity of Texas Tech.
 We consider all applications to become a Parent Ambassador as a wonderful opportunity to connect parents to the university.

 • Speak with prospective parents and families at local or campus events.